backand/docs/source/includes/_common_use_cases.md

 And with that, your Ionic Creator app is now connected to Backand!

 ### Learning more
 At this point, you have the full power of the [Backand SDK](#vanilla-sdk) available in your Ionic Creator app.
 You can use the SDK to add more services to your app, providing CRUD functionality, real-time communications, server-side code execution, and more!
 Simply head over to [our documentation](http://docs.backand.com) to get started.

 ## Working with Custom Actions
 Actions are a powerful tool that allow you to perform customized tasks when a number of different types of events occur within your application.
 They provide a great alternative to server-side custom code, and can add a lot of flexibility to how your application interacts with outside services.
 Below we're going to look at the types of actions that Backand offers application developers, and how they can easily be used.

 ### Server-Side Activity in a Front-End App
 One of the challenges facing Angular developers focused on front-end development is what you need to do when you hit the limits of what the front-end has to offer.
 Many calls that you might like to make from your JavaScript might expose security issues, such as specific formats for requests to external vendors like PayPal, that leave you vulnerable to hackers who are looking for any way to hijack your application.
 The traditional solution to this has been to move the calls themselves server-side, which is a lot harder to gain access to than the JavaScript code running your website.
 However, having custom server actions requires building up the surrounding infrastructure to handle web requests, trigger the actions, handle the responses, and perform authentication – among a number of other actions you need to control for – all just to send a single server-side call.

 With Backand's server-side actions, you completely sidestep the need for all of the setup, implementation, and deployment headaches you would have with a custom server-side framework like Rails or Django.
 It allows you to do things that would typically demand custom server code – such as authenticating with a third party vendor, or sending sensitive payment data – without having to build the server infrastructure.
 By providing simple hooks into Backand's API for your back end, you can quickly add new actions that can do anything from sending a simple email all the way up to running custom JavaScript that can perform any arbitrary action you like – all behind the server-side call to Backand!

 ### Triggers
 Actions are activated via triggers in your application.
 Generally speaking, there are two types of action triggers in Backand – database-related triggers, and "On Demand" triggers.
 Database triggers fire under certain conditions when your application interacts with your database.
-You can add custom triggers to each of the standard database actions that update the database – record creation (Create), record updating (Update), and record deletion (Delete).
-Furthermore, you can assign your actions to occur either before the action takes place (such as "Before Update"), while the action is taking place as part of the same transaction (such as "During Create"), or after the action has completed (such as "After Deletion").
+You can add custom triggers to each of the standard database actions that update the database – record creation (`Create`), record updating (`Update`), and record deletion (`Delete`).
+Furthermore, you can assign your actions to occur either before the action takes place (such as `Before Update`), while the action is taking place as part of the same transaction (such as `During Create`), or after the action has completed (such as `After Deletion`).
 Through clever use of these actions, you can create a very complex database experience with a deceptively simple front-end.

 On Demand triggers, on the other hand, happen whenever you like.
 These are associated with a specific object, and are performed in the context of a row via a simple call to an associated URL.
 These actions operate within the context of the provided row, allowing you to perform any custom actions you need to on that specific object.
 This allows you to build out a true API, providing the hooks for many custom server actions that would often need a framework surrounding them.

 ### Types of Actions